freealise/freealise/AudioNoise.md

 // What should we do about silence? (c) https://github.com/torvalds/AudioNoise/issues?q=is%3Aissue%20state%3Aopen%20author%3Afreealise

-- threshold for sustainer; realtime pot control for everything; waveshaper out of distortion; general noise gate
+- threshold for sustainer; realtime pot control for everything; waveshaper out of distortion; MA order for bitcrusher
 - reverb can be algorithmic with set of delays separated by not one sample as in a convolver but several (downsampled impulse response with randomly varying delay times and volumes with gaussian probability to scatter phase and avoid comb filtering)

 ! whistle through peaking+notch filter controlled by pitch detector (~pll) to lower octave (for bass) or 10 comb filters with touchscreen (more can be set in advance); multiply by filtered noise (for drums and percussion)